Saturday, February 28, 2009

 More pics at the GC...

-doing liberties at the grand canyon!me and Carissaposing at the Tower overlooking the GC
+doing liberties at the grand canyon!

 After we took all the pics we wanted at the GC, we then headed out towards Sedona.